divorce concept, child hand-off or co-parenting, cartoon mother handing off child to father

 “I just don’t understand why my brother won’t listen to me!”

-I was asked this somewhat rhetorical question yesterday while explaining mediation to someone.
+I was asked this somewhat rhetorical question about their family conflict yesterday while explaining family mediation to someone.

 This woman was frustrated by how her brother berated his son in front of other people.
 He refused to follow her advice.
 She felt he was embarrassing his son for no justifiable reason.